-The University has a network of trained Dignity Advisors who provide a confidential information service to staff on issues relating to bullying, harassment and sexual misconduct.
+The University has a network of trained Dignity advisors who provide a confidential information service to staff and students on issues relating to bullying, harassment and sexual misconduct.

 · Offer confidential information on issues relating to harassment, bullying and sexual misconduct

 · Listen to you without making any judgments about what you say

 · Help you to clarify your thoughts about what is happening

 · Explain the informal and formal procedures under the Dignity at Work and Study Policy

 · Help you to explore the various options available to you